nsat/space-services-user-guide/tutorials/data_xfr/Readme.md

 ## Review

 It is 24 hours before the window runs, and may take up to 24 more hours until the low-priority file is downloaded.
-The file can be found in the customer AWS S3 bucket (see [Hello World tutorial](../hello_world/#review)).
+The file can be found in the user AWS S3 bucket (see [Hello World tutorial](../hello_world/#review)).